 You will be taught by academics at the cutting edge of their field and have extensive background in both research and industry for instance, Dr. Colin Poole (who is head of Undergraduate Programmes and also teaches PEME1300 ‘Introduction to Petroleum Engineering’) has over 30 years experience in the fields of mineral and particle process engineering in both academia and industry, with particular expertise in the chemical processing of minerals, industrial minerals processing, mineral waste disposal and utilisation, surface chemistry and solid/liquid separation.
 Professor Mike Fairweather and Dr Ali Hassanpour who also teach on the programme have significant industrial experience which they incorporate into the teaching of the programme.

-The programme is taught in collaboration with the School of Earth and Environment, with the academic members of staff there also bringing their backgrounds in the petroleum industry into the curriculum.
+Academic members of staff from the School of Earth and Environment bring their backgrounds in the petroleum industry into the curriculum.

 UCAS Code: H851 (MEng, BEng) or H856 (BEng)

 Our students typically undertake the Integrated Masters (MEng, BEng) as this is the most direct route to becoming a chartered engineer (CEng).

 Study abroad: Yes

 Course duration: 3, 4 or 5 years depending on option taken.

 Information about living expenses and financial support can be found on the University's website.

 In years one and two, you will be exposed to the fundamental science and mathematics underpinning a wide range of engineering and geological concepts.

 In year three, you will then go on to study more specialised topics, such as hydrocarbon resources, exploration seismic, reservoir engineering, separation processes, drilling and production technology, and reservoir performance modelling.